AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/flexible-mode.md

 Default host globbing suitable for a standard project.
 If you need customization, modify `virtualhosts.any`.
 In your customization, you shouldn't include the default host globbing, as it matches **every** incoming request.

->[!NOTE]
->
->The AEM as a Cloud Service maven archetype will generate the same Dispatcher configuration file structure.

 ## Supported Apache Directives

 The directives allowed in Apache configuration files can be listed by running the validator's allowlist command: